 What are DevOps Tools?

-DevOps is a set of cultural philosophies and practices that joins the software development and operations teams together.
+DevOps is a set of cultural philosophies and practices that join the software development and operations teams.
 It enables continuous integration/continuous delivery and shortens the software development lifecycle.
 In other words, it integrates the operations and development processes into a unified workflow.

 DevOps tools refer to all the tools, platforms, servers, applications, etc., used in the DevOps model.
 These tools cover all the phases and aspects of software development, including version control, code reviews, deployment, monitoring, etc. The aim is to enable faster software releases, automation, and scalability.